afroisalreadyinu/sitegen/README.md

 [pipenv](https://pipenv.pypa.io/en/latest/) is used to manage dependencies;
 refer to its installation instructions for you platform if you don't already have it.
-Then run `pipenv install` to use only the `sitegen` command, or `pipenv install -dev` to install also development dependencies.
+Then run `pipenv install` to use only the `sitegen` command, or `pipenv install --dev` to install also development dependencies.

 ## Hosting a site on AWS